frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 - [ ] distinct click and drag spot for changing the force center (or at least be sure the nodes are never inconvenient to click)

-- [ ] "?" icon next to settings that aren't obvious (a la overwatch website)
+- [ ] "?" icon next to settings that aren't obvious for non-intrusive hover tips, a la overwatch fan wiki

 - [ ] fancier graphical fx